April 29 & 30, 2017

 4980 Meadowbrook Blvd, Arrington, TN 37014 (Hwy 96 East)

-Reenactment groups that will have members at the event are:
+Reenactment groups that have participated in the past include:

 19th AL Civilian – Living History Village

-The Confederate Belles of TN (will host a tea on Saturday for female reenactors)
+The Confederate Belles of TN (host a tea on Saturday for all female reenactors)

 General George Thomas (US)